 Beyond the food you eat on the Mediterranean Diet, spices and herbs are important pieces of the overall health benefits of the diet.

 Take the time to learn the health benefits of the various Mediterranean spices and you will be well on your way to achieving a healthy diet.

-Of course, these potential health benefits are a result of regular use of spices in your meals.
+Of course, these potential health benefits are a result of the regular use of spices and herbs in your meals.